An Overview of Limonene: The Most Useful Terpene

 Uses & Benefits of Limonene

-Usually, severe cases of skin diseases such as psoriatic arthritis don’t respond well to prescribed medication, so people are seeking natural alternatives.
+Some cases of skin diseases don’t respond well to prescribed medications, so people are seeking natural alternatives.

-Studies suggest that if applied topically, D-limonene can smooth aching, burning skin and improve wound-healing by reducing pro-inflammatory cytokine production (cells responsible for some dermatitis symptoms).
+Studies suggest that if applied topically, D-limonene reduces pro-inflammatory cytokine production (cells responsible for some dermatitis symptoms).
+This could be helpful for wounds and healing of the skin [3, 4].

-In one human study, 19 people were given heartburn medications, 17 people noticed the heartburn symptoms were gone after taking only limonene once a day for two weeks.
+In one human study, 19 people were given heartburn medications and limonene.
+Seventeen people noticed the heartburn symptoms were gone after taking only limonene once a day for two weeks [5].

 Stress Relief